odino/odino.github.com/source/_posts/2015-07-26-how-docker-changed-me.markdown

 replicating development environments, so I won't spend much time on that.

-This is post is about how docker changed the way
+This post is about how docker changed the way
 I think of my personal laptop which is, yes, used to deploy containers to production and develop apps through [docker-compose](https://docs.docker.com/compose/),